Smithsburg, Maryland: History

 During the Gettysburg Campaign, on the afternoon of July 5, 1863, Federal cavalry defended Smithsburg from an attack led by General J.E.B.
 Stuart and Confederate cavalry during their retreat from the Battle of Gettysburg.

 President Lyndon Johnson, his wife Lady Bird Johnson, and their daughter Lynda Bird Johnson, visited St. Ann's Episcopal Church in Smithsburg on Easter Sunday, March 26, 1967.
 During his term, Johnson visited Smithsburg many times due to its close proximity to Camp David.
 In 1963, President and First Lady Johnson were on their way from Camp David to a Church in Hagerstown, Maryland.
 Along their route was a junkyard known as "Elwoods Auto Exchange" which the first lady felt "ruined the beautiful landscape".
 She requested the driver pull the limousine onto the shoulder of the road.
 She then marched up the dirt road to the main office and proceeded to give Elwoods Grimm "a piece of her mind regarding the unsightliness of the wrecking yard."
 Two years following this occurrence the Highway Beautification Act was passed by Congress.
 The Auto Exchange is still in operation and is now hidden by a line of pine trees which blocks its view from the main highway.
 While there is no documentation of Lady Bird's rant, several documents are available through the Lyndon Baines Johnson Library and Museum which show her acknowledgements of the unsightliness of the Auto Exchange.

-On June 9, 2022, a mass shooting at Columbia Machine, Inc., previously Bikle Manufacturing, killed three people.
+On June 9, 2022, three people were killed and a fourth was wounded in a mass shooting that occurred at Columbia Machine, Inc., previously known as Bikle Manufacturing.
+Shortly after, a state trooper was wounded as well by a suspect during an exchange of gunfire.
+The suspect was then arrested and subsequently charged, and he was later indicted for murder, attempted murder and using a firearm during a violent crime in July 2022.